rohilshah95/BotsUp/deploymentSteps.md

 ## 4. Adding Slack and APIAI tokens

-   Create a bot on Slack and get the API token of the Slack bot to authorize the application.
+   Create an app on Slack, add a bot user to it and get the API token of the Slack bot to authorize the application.
 Add it to the playbook [bot-deploy.yml](bot-deploy.yml) in the `SLACKTOKEN` entry.

 Also, we need to give the slack bot certain permissions to read and write files which have been uploaded to it.
 We provide file:read and file:write permissions to the bot so that the bot can access the files we upload to it.
 Create the token and add it to the playbook in the `SLACKBEARERTOKEN` entry.